AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## Why am I unable to change a pay-as-you-go instance into a subscription one?

-The pay-as-you-go instance that you want to change must meet the following requirements:
+The pay-as-you-go instance whose billing method you want to change must meet the following requirements:

 -   The instance type of the instance is not retired.
-For more information, see [Phased-out instance types](/intl.en-US/Instance/Phased-out instance types.md).
+For more information, see [Retired instance types](/intl.en-US/Instance/Retired instance types.md).
 -   The instance is not a preemptible instance.
 -   No unpaid orders related to the instance exist.